~ John 5 – Healing at the Pool of Bethesda ~

 Comment ~ A previous “Abundant Life Now” post compared “3 Kinds of Sinners” found in John chapters 3, 4, and 5.

 The Key Question ~ Do you possess the abundance of “living water” which is only available through Jesus Christ.

 ~ Robert Lloyd Russell, ABUNDANT LIFE NOW

-If you would prefer to copy this post, please credit ALN as the source by prominently displaying the following statement: Reprinted from “Abundant Life Now,” a free blog which offers inspiring moments, thought-provoking comments, and solid Biblical insight (http://RobertLloydRussell.blogspot.com/).
+(4) You may COPY any ALN post, but please credit ALN as the source by prominently displaying the following statement: Reprinted from “Abundant Life Now,” a free blog which offers inspiring moments, thought-provoking comments, and solid Biblical insight at http://RobertLloydRussell.blogspot.com/ .